Red Alert (TV series)

 Red Alert (Israeli title: First Light, אור ראשון) is an Israeli television miniseries based on the October 7 attacks.
 It was created and directed by Lior Chefetz, and produced by Keshet Media Group and Lawrence Bender.
 The series premiered in Israel on October 5, 2025 on Channel 12.
 It was released internationally by Paramount+ on October 7, 2025, marking the second anniversary of the attacks.
-It received generally favourable reviews upon its release and has been championed by David Ellison, CEO of Paramount Skydance Corporation.
+It received generally favourable reviews upon its release and has been championed by David Ellison, CEO of Paramount Skydance.

 According to Keshet Media Group, it has become the most viewed drama on all Israeli TV channels in the past decade.
+In December 2025, it received a nomination for Best Foreign Language Series at the 31st Critics' Choice Awards.

 Premise

 The four-part miniseries centers on the harrowing events of October 7, portraying the intersecting lives of civilians caught in the chaos.
 Among them is Bat Sheva (Sela), a mother fleeing with her daughters as her son is abducted; Ohad (Leon), a devoted father who becomes a symbol of ultimate sacrifice; and Ayoub (Sulliman), who mourns the loss of his wife while hiding with his infant behind enemy lines.
 The story also follows Nofar (Amsalem), a border police officer wounded while protecting others, and her colleague Liat.
 Kobi (Atias), an anti-terror officer, charges into danger to rescue his wife, while Tali (Sara Vino), a determined mother, becomes an unexpected hero in the search for her injured son, Itamar (Katan).